AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

     + `notes`, remarks posted by the host, such as 'no parties allowed'.
 There are many missing values in this field.

-    + `transit`, information about the public transportaion in the are.
+    + `transit`, information about the public transportation in the area.
 There are many missing values in this field.

     + `access`, restrictions to the use of the space and rules about it.
 There are many missing values in this field.